day8/re-com/README.md

 Re-com contains:
 * familiar UI widgetry such as dropdowns, date pickers, popovers, tabs, etc.  (in Reagent terms these are `components`)
 * layout `components` which organise widgets vertically and horizontally, within splitters, etc. `components` which put borders around their children.
 Plus these can all nest, etc.
+* a [Bootstrap](http://getbootstrap.com/) flavour, mixed in with some [Material Design Icons](http://zavoloklom.github.io/material-design-iconic-font/icons.html).

-In short, the sort of stuff you'd need to build a desktop-class app.
-But it is a work in progress, because some components are still missing.
+In short, the stuff you'd need to build a desktop-class app.
+But, it is a work in progress, and some components are missing.

 The layouts and components work harmoniously together (urmm, except for occasional bouts of English-soccer-hooligan-like hostility, but that's a bug right?).